yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

         })
 ```

-With this we can check:
+With this we can check, for instance:

 * `org.apache.commons.io.FileUtils` for Apache commons-io
 * `java.util.logging.SocketHandler` should exist from Java 4.
 Has `@since 1.4` annotation.